aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-spreadsheet/_index.md

 ### Error Codes

 - **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
 - **401 Unauthorized**: Invalid access token, or invalid client ID and secret.
 - **404 Not Found**: The spreadsheet file is not accessible.
 - **500 Server Error**: The spreadsheet has encountered an anomaly while obtaining calculation data.

 ## Where should you use the Convert Spreadsheet API?

-- **Legacy System Migration**: Convert thousands of legacy XLS files to XLSX for modern systems.
+- **Legacy‑System Migration**: Convert thousands of legacy XLS files to XLSX for modern systems.
 - **Archive Standardization**: Normalize various spreadsheet formats (XLS, XLSM, ODS, CSV) to a single format for archival.
-- **Office Suite Interoperability**: Convert Excel files to formats compatible with LibreOffice, Google Sheets, or Apple Numbers.
+- **Office‑Suite Interoperability**: Convert Excel files to formats compatible with LibreOffice, Google Sheets, or Apple Numbers.
-- **Data Source Normalization**: Convert various spreadsheet formats to CSV or JSON for database ingestion.
+- **Data‑Source Normalization**: Convert various spreadsheet formats to CSV or JSON for database ingestion.
 - **Web Publishing**: Convert financial models to HTML for web display.

 ## Why should you use the Convert Spreadsheet API?

 - **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
 Compared with building custom chart‑rendering solutions, this significantly reduces development workload.
 - **Cost‑Effective**: You can convert table data without first uploading the workbook, which saves storage space and reduces costs.
 - **Comprehensive Format Support**: Convert between 20+ spreadsheet formats.
 - **Preserve Data Fidelity & Formatting.**

 ## How to Use the Convert Spreadsheet API with SDKs?